Main Content

 What to expect during an undergrounding project

-1. Project Planning — In the weeks following the initial Resilience Project notification, customers may see EPB personnel and contractors accessing the utility easement where the lines run to serve their home as we assess the project.
+1. Project Planning — In the weeks following the initial Resilience Project notification, customers may see EPB personnel and contractors accessing the area where utility lines run to serve their home as we assess the project.

-2. Undergrounding — A few months after the Project Planning Phase, EPB will notify customers of the lead contractor who will work on the Resilience Project in their area.
-Once site work starts, crews will use construction equipment within the utility easement for digging and trenching, tree trimming and removal, etc.
+2. Undergrounding — A few months after we send the communications about the planning phase, we’ll notify you of the lead contractor for your Resilience Project.
+Once site work starts, crews will use construction equipment in the area around utility lines for digging and trenching, tree trimming and removal, etc.

-3. Scheduled Electric Outage — Once the utility line is underground, EPB will notify customers of a scheduled power outage that will last for a few hours as we switch the service to the underground line.
+3. Scheduled Electric Outage — Once the utility line is underground, we’ll notify you of a scheduled power outage that will last a few hours as we switch the service to the underground line.

-4. Scheduled Fiber Optics Outage — Next, we will notify you of a separate fiber optics outage that will take place in the after-midnight hours to reduce inconvenience.
+4. Scheduled Fiber Optics Outage — Next, we will notify you of a separate fiber optics outage.
+We will give you advance notice of when both the electric and fiber optics outages will take place.

 Site Restoration